dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 In .NET MAUI, drop gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class.
 This class defines the following properties:

-- `AllowDrop`, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.AllowDrop>, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drop target.
 The default value of this property is `true`.
-- `DragOverCommand`, of type `ICommand`, which is executed when the drag source is dragged over the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommand>, of type `ICommand`, which is executed when the drag source is dragged over the drop target.
-- `DragOverCommandParameter`, of type `object`, which is the parameter that's passed to the `DragOverCommand`.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommandParameter>, of type `object`, which is the parameter that's passed to the `DragOverCommand`.
-- `DragLeaveCommand`, of type `ICommand`, which is executed when the drag source is dragged off the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommand>, of type `ICommand`, which is executed when the drag source is dragged off the drop target.
-- `DragLeaveCommandParameter`, of type `object`, which is the parameter that's passed to the `DragLeaveCommand`.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommandParameter>, of type `object`, which is the parameter that's passed to the `DragLeaveCommand`.
-- `DropCommand`, of type `ICommand`, which is executed when the drag source is dropped over the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommand>, of type `ICommand`, which is executed when the drag source is dropped over the drop target.
-- `DropCommandParameter`, of type `object`, which is the parameter that's passed to the `DropCommand`.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommandParameter>, of type `object`, which is the parameter that's passed to the `DropCommand`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class also defines `DragOver`, `DragLeave`, and `Drop` events that fire if the `AllowDrop` property is `true`.
-When a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drag source over the drop target, it executes the `DragOverCommand` and invokes the `DragOver` event.
-Then, if the drag source is dragged off the drop target, the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> executes the `DragLeaveCommand` and invokes the `DragLeave` event.
-Finally, when the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drop gesture over the drop target, it executes the `DropCommand` and invokes the `Drop` event.
+The <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class also defines <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOver>, <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeave>, and <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop> events that fire if the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.AllowDrop> property is `true`.
+When a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drag source over the drop target, it executes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommand> and invokes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOver> event.
+Then, if the drag source is dragged off the drop target, the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> executes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommand> and invokes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeave> event.
+Finally, when the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drop gesture over the drop target, it executes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommand> and invokes the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.Drop> event.

-The `DragEventArgs` class, which accompanies the `DragOver` and `DragLeave` events, defines the following properties:
+The <xref:Microsoft.Maui.Controls.DragEventArgs> class, which accompanies the <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOver> and <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeave> events, defines the following properties:

-- `Data`, of type `DataPackage`, which contains the data associated with the drag source.
+- <xref:Microsoft.Maui.Controls.DragEventArgs.Data>, of type `DataPackage`, which contains the data associated with the drag source.
 This property is read-only.
-- `AcceptedOperation`, of type `DataPackageOperation`, which specifies which operations are allowed by the drop target.
+- <xref:Microsoft.Maui.Controls.DragEventArgs.AcceptedOperation>, of type `DataPackageOperation`, which specifies which operations are allowed by the drop target.

 For information about the `DataPackageOperation` enumeration, see [Handle the DragOver event](#handle-the-dragover-event).

-The `DropEventArgs` class that accompanies the `Drop` event defines the following properties:
+The <xref:Microsoft.Maui.Controls.DropEventArgs> class that accompanies the `Drop` event defines the following properties:

-- `Data`, of type `DataPackageView`, which is a read-only version of the data package.
+- <xref:Microsoft.Maui.Controls.DropEventArgs.Data>, of type `DataPackageView`, which is a read-only version of the data package.
-- `Handled`, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.
+- <xref:Microsoft.Maui.Controls.DropEventArgs.Handled>, of type `bool`, indicates whether the event handler has handled the event or whether .NET MAUI should continue its own processing.

 The following XAML example shows a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> attached to an <xref:Microsoft.Maui.Controls.Image>: